MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

 ##  <a name="AddExtensions"></a> Task 18: Publish and install/upgrade extensions
 [!INCLUDE[nav2018_md](includes/nav2018_md.md)] includes a number of extensions that you publish and install as part of the upgrade process.
 To enable these extensions, it is important that you follow the steps below.

-1. Download the [platform symbols](https://go.microsoft.com/fwlink/?linkid=864045) and the [test symbols](http://download.microsoft.com/download/C/7/9/C79AF269-A67E-4EEF-B9F2-52FAFA43E026/Microsoft_Test_11.0.19680.0.app).
+1. Download the [platform symbols](https://go.microsoft.com/fwlink/?linkid=864045), the [test symbols](http://download.microsoft.com/download/C/7/9/C79AF269-A67E-4EEF-B9F2-52FAFA43E026/Microsoft_Test_11.0.19680.0.app), and the [application symbols](http://download.microsoft.com/download/C/7/9/C79AF269-A67E-4EEF-B9F2-52FAFA43E026/Microsoft_Application_11.0.19738.0.app).

     Make a note of the location where you store the files.

-2. Publish the platform symbols and the test symbols one file at a time to the Dynamics NAV server instance:
+2. Publish the platform symbols, the test symbols, and the application symbols one file at a time to the Dynamics NAV server instance:

     Open the [!INCLUDE[nav_shell](includes/nav_shell_md.md)] as an administrator, and run the following command for each of the symbol files: